 Using the SoCo (Sonos Controller) library for Python, we can start to look at what kind of behaviors we would want to script in an IoT device.
 While we could change the song repeatedly to a classic anthem of intense sensual power like "Never Gonna Give You Up," this behavior would immediately tip off everyone nearby that someone was messing with the speaker.
 Instead, reviewing the available commands to us, it seems like a denial-of-service attack would be trivially easy to perform.

 A denial-of-service attack aims to simply break the way a device usually works to deny other people the ability to use it.
-In a Wi-Fi DoS attack, we would kick everyone off the network repeatedly in order to prevent anyone from using the internet.
+In a Wi-Fi DoS attack, we would kick everyone off the network repeatedly to prevent anyone from using the internet.
 In this attack, we'll be locating any Sonos devices on the network, and then sending them the "Stop playing" command over and over, making it impossible to use the Sonos speaker from the normal application.

 To get started, you'll need a Sonos device on your network that you have permission to connect to.
 While the point of this article is that simply being connected to the same network as the device gives you permission to mess with it, doing so could get you in trouble if the owner doesn't approve of what you're doing.